wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

 #### Config:

 The Config input to Configurable can take one of three data types.
-If `“SetupMode”` is “OLD”, the value can be a dictionary or list of already loaded configuration data.
-If `“SetupMode”` is “NEW”, the value must be a string of the file path to the configuration file to be loaded into memory.
+If `"SetupMode"` is "OLD", the value can be a dictionary or list of already loaded configuration data.
+If `"SetupMode"` is "NEW", the value must be a string of the file path to the configuration file to be loaded into memory.